-Among recent arrivals are Mrs. L. F. Formand her mother; Mrs. H. Liebes; Mrs. E. Norton, of New York, and Mrs. C. C. Smith of Portland, Oregon.
+Among recent arrivals are Mrs. L. F. Fornes and her mother; Mrs. H. Liebes; Mrs. E. K. Norton, of New York, and Mrs. C. C. Smith, of Portland, Oregon.

-Commander and Mrs. H. H. Cooke have rived from California and are registered at Inn, while Commander Cooke is stationed the Brooklyn Navy Yard.
+Commander and Mrs. H. H. Cooke have arrived from California and are registered at the Inn, while Commander Cooke is stationed at the Brooklyn Navy Yard.

-Recent guests of Mr. and Mrs. H. L. William

-included the former's brother, Dr. A. J. Willson of Philadelphia, and Mr. and Mrs. William Robinson, of I brook, Pa.

-L. E. Burrelle, of Yucatan, Mexico, is being welcomed by old friends at the Inn.
+Recent guests of Mr. and Mrs. H. L. Willson included the former's brother, Dr. A. J. Willson, of Philadelphia, and Mr. and Mrs. William Robinson, of Iverbrook, Pa.
+L. E. Burrelle, of Yucatan, Mexico, is being welcomed by the Inn on her way home from North Carolina.